 Avg Rng (Pips)

 Based on her study, Kathy concluded the that the most significant movements in the dollar (against the euro) occurred in the first 20 minutes following an economic release, and that nonfarm payrolls is the most important news release.
-Towards the end of the article she indicates that the knowledge of the magnitude and duration of moves following news releases can help traders properly weigh their positions, depending on their trading style.
+Towards the end of the article, she indicates that the knowledge of the magnitude and duration of moves following news releases can help traders properly weigh their positions, depending on their trading style.
 Breakout traders, for instance, can increase their positions prior data that carries the largest average range, such as the Non-farm Payroll (NFP) event, particularly if the market had been consolidating.
 Range traders, in contrast, should stand on the sidelines on that particular day and wait for prices to settle.
-They would be more keen to trade off the GDP release because of its relatively smaller move, a third the pip size to move following the NFP event, and because its 20 minute reaction ranking is higher than its daily ranking.
+They would be more keen to trade off the GDP release because of its relatively smaller move, a third the pip size to move following the NFP event, and because its 20-minute reaction ranking is higher than its daily ranking.

-I would add that knowing the magnitude and duration is helpful, but deciphering the significance of the data quickly enough as it pertains to the direction of the move before the market has already shot beyond your reach, is still a tricky conundrum.
+Knowing the magnitude and duration is helpful, but deciphering the significance of the data quickly enough as it pertains to the direction of the move before the market has already shot beyond your reach, is still a tricky conundrum.
 Your brain and hand have to digest and react to the news in microseconds.
 A young, alert person with a sharp mind and fast reflexes can enter a trade within a second or two.
 But the market probably shot up within the first second after the release, causing that fast trader to lose out on a good percent of the move.
 Ideally, you would have had your strategy regarding the news event pre-programmed within an EA, so that if the NFP actual number is 0.2 greater / less than forecast, you would go long or short the US Dollar.
 This news scalper EA would trump the human in reaction time, perhaps entering into the trade within the microseconds needed.
 However, even if you could program the best news scalper EA, it might only work on a demo account where you can expect immediate execution.
 Since 2007, most brokers have added a bit of execution delay (1-10 seconds) on any orders following a news event, causing severe slippage to most real accounts.

 Another point in her article, Kathy introduces an important caveat that the significance of economic data releases changes with time.
 She cites a research paper dated 1992 that indicates that Trade Balance was the number one market-moving U.S release on a 20-minute basis, while Non-Farm Payrolls (and unemployment data) was third.
 Then, in 1999, unemployment took the top place while trade balance fell to fourth, and by 2004 trade balance and inflation reports switched places, with trade balance coming in third place.
 She provides a table to show the musical chairs taking place amongst the indicators over time, and I have reformatted the table to take into account her 2004 findings (rankings based on reaction minutes after data release):